Kodubale (Traditional Method)

 Hot Oil or Butter : ¼ cup

 Vegetable Oil : 2 -3 cups (for deep frying)

 Hing (Asafoetida) : 2 pinches

-Grind the fresh coconut and chillies into a smooth paste using as little water as possible.
+- Grind the fresh coconut and chilies into a smooth paste using as little water as possible.

 - Mix rice flour and maida with butter, hing and salt.
 Add the ground coconut paste to the mixture and make a soft dough.
 Use a little water if necessary.
 The dough should soft and pliable without being too soft or too hard.